Your Complete Guide to WordPress Database Optimization

 - Once you’ve backed up your database, open phpMyAdmin via your hosting provider.
 If your site is managed here at Hostinger, you can start by accessing the hPanel.
 Then, open phpMyAdmin in the Databases section and select which database you want to optimize.

 - Next, select the Databases tab and choose the WordPress database name you wish to optimize.

 - Now select Check all to optimize all of the WP tables.
 Alternatively, you can select individual tables using the checkboxes on the left.

-- After selecting the tables, right-click and choose Optimize Table from the drop-down menu.
+- After selecting the tables, click on the With selected: window and choose Optimize Table from the drop-down menu.

 - This will optimize your database by defragmenting the selected WP tables.
 It should make your queries run faster and reduce the size of your database.
 Once complete, you’ll receive a message, “Your SQL query has been executed successfully.”

 WordPress also comes with a built-in automatic database optimization tool.
 This method is somewhat more complicated than others on this list, as it will require you to edit your site’s wp-config.php file.
 As previously, we recommend backing up your database before starting.

 - The wp-config.php file is located in your site’s root folder.
 You can access it via hPanel’s file manager or an FTP client.